scpark20/Music-Generative-Models-for-Wave/README.md

 # Music-Generative-Models-for-Wave
-Slide Material About Music Generative Models for Wave
+Slides About Music Generative Models for Wave